 Kitchen with electric oven and induction hob, small dishwasher, fridge/freeze, microwave, etc

 - Sets of towels

 Bed linen and towels are INCLUDED.
 Electricity is INCLUDED.
 Heating is by electric central heating (INCLUDED).
-WiFi is INCLUDED (subject to a fair usage policy).
+WiFi is INCLUDED.
 A maximum of 1 dog is welcome at an additional charge (1 small).
 No smoking.

 The weekly guide prices for this property are shown below.
 Use the availability & book sidebar on the right to select your holiday or calculate short break rates (where available).

 From 18/10/2024 to 21/10/2024